hackberrydev/middleman-website/source/2020-02-22-validate-your-yaml-files.html.md

 ruby -e "require 'yaml'; YAML.load(\$stdin.read);" < sidekiq.yml
 ```

 This simple one-liner doesn't solve all problems.
-It confirms that a file is a
+It's still possible to deploy
-valid YAML file, but it's still possible to deploy a file that contains an
+a file that contains a configuration that's not valid for a library or a
-invalid configuration for a library or a service.
-In some case, the library
+service.
+In some cases, the library might validate that the configuration, but
-might validate that the configuration is valid, but in others you might want to
+in others you might want to do that yourself.
+We're still working on a good
-do that yourself.
-We're still working on a good solution for that problem.
-For
+solution for that problem.
+For now, the smoke test one-liner within a CI pipeline
-now, a smoke test one-liner within a CI pipeline will do the trick.
+will do the trick.

 In following blog posts were going to explore ways to monitor a Sidekiq service
 and notify developers if anything goes wrong.